taqi112/DSCI510_final_project/README.md

 # DSCI510_final_project
 # -------------------------------------

+# Final Report

+>For the full detailed report look at the 'Final_Project_Report.pdf' file above

 # Dependencies

 > I have a `requirements.txt` file which contains all my dependencies and their version number.